dyuri/repassh/README.md

 # repassh

-SSH wrapper to load private keys via `ssh-add` when they are first needed.
+SSH wrapper to load private keys via `ssh-add` when they are first needed, with port knocking support.

 Heavily based on [ssh-ident](https://github.com/ccontavalli/ssh-ident).